 You can use this 3D model to extract measurements, view from different angles, or share.
-This is completely free to use and export, and it is available as soon as you hit.
+This is completely free to use and export, and it is available as soon as you hit done!

 If you upload your model to our Scan To CAD service, it gets reprocessed with more powerful algorithms than we can run on-device, which adds color and enhances the reconstruction (Canvas does not produce virtual tours as described here: Can I create virtual tours with Canvas?):

 This is then sent back to your device, where you can also use it to easily measure, review, and share.
 You can read more about reprocessing here.

 You can also submit multiple scans of a home and receive a single global model of a space, like this:

-From here, it's up to you to start design!
+From here, it's up to you to start designing!

 You can learn more about Canvas outputs at these links: